RochelleLBeckford/BooksCRUD/README.md

 <!-- - this is a bullet -->

 <!-- ## this is a sub heading -->
-### Create an updated Books Demo with Session/CRUD
+### Create a Books CRUD with Create and Read Functionality

 <!--